Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses

-Let us observe that the condition $\lambda_{\max}(\rho)\leq 1/(N\cdot M-1)$ is completely enclosed inside the Gurvits-Barnum ball.
-Thus, we focus on the set of states detected by the convex hull (CH) of the ball (Theorem~\ref{thm:Gurvits}) and the condition $\lambda_{\min}(\rho) \geq 1/(N\cdot M+2)$ (Theorem~\ref{Prop:Lewenstein}).
-This approach improves existing separability criteria for general dimension $D=N\cdot M$.
+Let us observe that condition $\lambda_{\max}(\rho)\leq 1/(N\cdot M-1)$ is completely enclosed within the Gurvits-Barnum ball.
+Thus, we focus on the set of states detected by the convex hull (CH) of the ball (Theorem~\ref{thm:Gurvits}) plus the condition $\lambda_{\min}(\rho) \geq 1/(N\cdot M+2)$ (Theorem~\ref{Prop:Lewenstein}).
+This approach improves the existing separability criteria for the general dimension $D=N\cdot M$.
 Notably, the Hilbert-Schmidt distance between the vertices of the simplex and the maximally mixed state tends towards twice the radius of the ball as $N\cdot M\rightarrow\infty$.
-Figure~\ref{fig:Trvslmin} provides a 2D-sketch of the geometry of such a convex hull and how different regions are detected. \\
+Figure~\ref{fig:Trvslmin} provides a 2D-sketch of the geometry of such a convex hull and how different regions are detected.

-While an analytical expression for the CH (Figure~\ref{fig:Trvslmin}) in higher dimensions is challenging to obtain, it is possible to state the problem as a disciplined convex program (DCP), as formalized in the next proposition.
+While the analytical expression for the convex hull (Figure~\ref{fig:Trvslmin}) in high dimensions is long and challenging to work with, it is possible to express the problem as a disciplined convex program (DCP), as formalized in the next proposition.

 \begin{proposition} Let $\rho$ be a bipartite state acting in a Hilbert space $\mathbb{C}^{N}\otimes\mathbb{C}^{M}$ of global dimension $D=N\cdot M$.
 If the problem